 The Rev. William E. Hamilton served St. Andrews from 1986 to 2005, and the Integrity Palm Beach chapter was formed during his tenure.
 The parish hall was also remodeled and made ADA compliant, a choir room added, a narthex was erected and the memorial garden was created.

 The Rev. Paul Rasmus served as Rector from 2005 to 2019, establishing a strong call to “Do justice, love mercy, and walk humbly with your God,” and leading the local justice ministry efforts of the congregations and community.
-An annual concert and lecture series, and added a new state-of-the art electronic organ, were also added during those year.
+An annual concert and lecture series, a new state-of-the art electronic organ, and a new stained glass rose window were also added during those years.